WangchukMind/Multimodal-Learning-101/Introduction/Basics.md

 ## ⚡ **Challenges to Conquer**

 1. **Data Drought**
-   Annotated multimodal datasets are like rare treasures—scarce!
+   Annotated multimodal datasets are like rare treasures—scarce and hard to find!

 2. **Modal Mayhem**
-   Dealing with conflicting or redundant information is no cakewalk.
+   Dealing with conflicting, noisy, or redundant information from different modalities isn’t straightforward.

 3. **Scaling Struggles**
-   Training on massive datasets requires supercomputers (or patience).
+   Training on massive multimodal datasets demands high computational power and specialized hardware.

 ---